 The Markets in Guatemala

-Vibrant mixess of colors, traditions and flavors… you’ll be delighted by the beauty of the markets during your trip to Guatemala.
+Vibrant mixes of color, traditions and flavors… you’ll be delighted by the beauty of the markets during your trip to Guatemala.
 Markets punctuate daily life.
 Women bring the products that will be sold to the village: fruits and vegetables, eggs and cheeses, fabric and crafts.
 They wear their traditional costume, the patterns of which change depending on the city, region or social status.

 One of the most visited markets in the country is the Chichicastenango market in the department of Quiché.
 The city of 60,000 inhabitants nestled at an altitude of 2,100 meters above sea level hosts the market two days a week, Thursday and Sunday.
 Early in the morning, the shamans are observed burning Copal resin on the steps of Santo Tomás Church.
 The smell of incense invades the mazes of the market.
 Flower sellers display their wares in the church square.